ChuanChinLai/HeapManager/README.md

 # HeapManager

-This HeapManager can be used in C++ memory management.
+HeapManager used in C++ memory management.

 1. Designed and implemented regular memory allocator for memory pool management.
 2. Supported Fixed-Size Allocator, which is faster than regular allocator.